 When the warm breezes of summer finally start to blow, and the bbq beckons to be fired-up, make sure your garden furniture is ready for the busy season ahead.
 If it appears worse for wear and in need of replacement, or you’ve just built a patio and are buying furniture for the first time, cast aluminium is an excellent choice.
 It combines the best features of all the other metals, and while it can be somewhat pricey, you can take comfort in the fact that this type of garden furniture will last for decades!

-- How to Clean Rattan Garden Furniture
+- Aluminium Garden Furniture FAQs

 - Restoring Metal Garden Furniture